 Anchoring the Yankees rotation was 23-year-old Lefty Gomez, a man whose brand of humor seemed more suited for Vaudeville, but was all business on the mound—winning 24 games in his second full season.
 Red Ruffing, yet another castoff from the downtrodden Boston Red Sox, loved his newfound offensive support and it energized his game, finishing with the AL’s second best ERA at 3.09—trailing only Lefty Grove.
 And rookie Johnny Allen won 17—while losing just four—as part of the five-man rotation.

-Another young promising star in Chicago, shortstop Billy Jurges, had his season curtailed in July when his girlfriend attempted to kill herself in front of him; saving her, he was shot twice.
+Another young promising star in Chicago, shortstop Billy Jurges, had his season curtailed in July when his girlfriend pulled a gun on herself in front of him; in an attempt to save her, he was shot twice.
 He would recover to return at the end of the season, but in his place, the Cubs picked up Mark Koenig, a former starting member of the 1927 Yankees whose major league career had diminished to a near-end the year before at Detroit.
 In Jurges’ place, Koenig was short of spectacular; he batted .353 with three home runs in 33 games down the stretch, contributions that may have helped send the Cubs over the top.

 When the Yankees got word of this, they became furious.
 Koenig had been a popular player in New York, and coupled with the Cubs’ shafting of McCarthy before joining the Yankees, enough fodder had been created to inspire revenge for a team that had never faced the Cubs before.
 And when the Yankees equipped the press with references to the Cubs as “cheapskates,” “penny-pinchers” and “nickel squeezers,” the blackboard in the Chicago clubhouse had been filled with motivation of its own.